Artificial skin: Regenerated skin: discovery and clinical use

-A process for inducing regeneration in skin was invented by Dr. Ioannis V. Yannas (then an assistant professor in the Fibers and Polymers Division, Department of Mechanical Engineering, at Massachusetts Institute of Technology) and Dr. John F. Burke (then chief of staff at Shriners Burns Institute in Boston, Massachusetts).
+A process for inducing regeneration in skin was invented by Ioannis V. Yannas (then an assistant professor in the Fibers and Polymers Division, Department of Mechanical Engineering, at Massachusetts Institute of Technology) and John F. Burke (then chief of staff at Shriners Burns Institute in Boston, Massachusetts).
 Their initial objective was to discover a wound cover that would protect severe skin wounds from infection by accelerating wound closure.
 Several kinds of grafts made of synthetic and natural polymers were prepared and tested in a guinea pig animal model.
 By the late 1970s it was evident that the original objective was not reached.
 Instead, these experimental grafts typically did not affect the speed of wound closure.
 In one case, however, a particular type of collagen graft led to significant delay of wound closure.
 Careful study of histology samples revealed that grafts that delayed wound closure induced the synthesis of new dermis de novo at the injury site, instead of forming scar, which is the normal outcome of the spontaneous wound healing response.
 This was the first demonstration of regeneration of a tissue (dermis) that does not regenerate by itself in the adult mammal.
 After the initial discovery, further research led to the composition and fabrication of grafts that were evaluated in clinical trials.
 These grafts were synthesized as a graft copolymer of microfibrillar type I collagen and a glycosaminoglycan, chondroitin-6-sulfate, fabricated into porous sheets by freeze-drying, and then cross-linked by dehydrothermal treatment.
 Control of the structural features of the collagen scaffold (average pore size, degradation rate and surface chemistry) was eventually found to be a critical prerequisite for its unusual biological activity.
 In 1981 Burke and Yannas proved that their artificial skin worked on patients with 50 to 90 percent burns, vastly improving the chances of recovery and improved quality of life.
 John F. Burke also claimed, in 1981, "[The Artificial skin] is soft and pliable, not stiff and hard, unlike other substances used to cover burned-off skin."